 10 Key Things to Avoid in B2B Cold Calling

-Cold calling is still one of the key tools in the armoury when it comes to outbound marketing.
-It typically works well where an organisation can clearly identify its target market and where the proposition is tailored and compelling.
-Below are our top 10 tips for things to avoid when doing outbound calling and how to ensure that they don’t impede your success.
+Cold calling is still one of the key tools in the armory when it comes to outbound marketing.
+It typically works well where an organization can clearly identify its target market and where the proposition is tailored and compelling.
+Below are our top 10 tips for things to avoid when doing the outbound calling and how to ensure that they don’t impede your success.

 1. Don’t be Ill-Prepared for Your Calls

 42% of sales reps feel they do not have the right information before making a sales call.
 (Source: Lattice Engines/CSO Insights).